insected/bobbae_gcp-wiki/Dataflow.md

 The [Apache Beam documentation](https://beam.apache.org/documentation/) provides in-depth conceptual information and reference material for the Apache Beam programming model, SDKs, and other runners.

+### Alternatives

-Cloud Dataflow is certainly not the first big data processing engine, its not the only one available on Google Cloud Platform.
+Cloud Dataflow is not the first big data processing engine, its not the only one available on Google Cloud Platform.
 For example, one alternative is to run Apache Spark in Google Cloud Dataproc Service.

-So, why would you choose Dataflow?
-There are a few reasons :
+### Why Dataflow?

 * Serverless: We don’t have to manage computing resources
 * Processing code is separate from the execution environment